keelback-code/odd-art-history/README.md

 * Code for the tablet and mobile hamburger menu was adapted from Mark Caron's article at https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793 .
 * Assistance with visual design from Amelia Horan, as mentioned in Design section of readme.

 Media

 * All images were taken from Wikimedia commons and are in the public domain.
 References are provided on each page.
 The gallery page on all viewports uses the same source image as the painting pages.

+## Acknowledgements

+Many thanks to my mentor Marantha Ilesanmi for his help and advice.
+Thanks also to my friend Cameron Chamberlain for his advice.

+Sincere thanks to my wife Finola Connor for her feedback throughout the whole process, and coffee.